sagar-46/LeetCode/Easy/README.md

 283.Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
 Note that you \
 &ensp; &emsp;must do this in-place without making a copy of the array.

+344.Write a function that reverses a string.
+The input string is given as an array of characters s.
+Modify the input array in-place .

 349.Given two integer arrays nums1 and nums2, return an array of their intersection.
 Each element in the result must be unique and you may \
 &ensp; &emsp;return the result in any order.